My Blog.

 • Uses data statistics (row counts, index selectivity, data distribution)

-2. selects plan with lowest total estimated cost as optimized query plan Display query execution plan:
+4. selects plan with lowest total estimated cost as optimized query plan

 1. if not found, fetch from disk